theintrovertva/theintrovertva/README.md

 - 👀 I’m interested in many things that's hard to pick one.
 - 🌱 I’m currently learning how to code, to become a full stack developer.
 - 💞️ I’m looking to collaborate on projects or tasks that will help me explore and dive deeper in what I'm learning.
-- 📫 How to reach me @theintrovertva on Instagram, Twitter.
+- 📫 How to reach me @smartcreativedesigns on Instagram.
-- 💻 I have a website/blog at theintrovertva.com where I give advice about blogging, WordPress and SEO, and also offer website design services.
+- 💻 I have a website/blog at thethevabuzz.com where I give advice about virtual assistance, making money online, blogging, WordPress, and SEO, and also offer website design services.

 <!---
 theintrovertva/theintrovertva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.